tjmcmanus/Journey-to-AI/labs/gettingstarted/getstarted.md

 > We are using a Cloud Pak for Data cloud cluster for this workshop.
 This software environment was built with the following key software components:

--   Red Hat OpenShift Container Platform (RHOCP) 4.5 as the foundational cloud-native technology platform of Kubernetes and Docker, as well as other open-source tools.
+-   Red Hat OpenShift Container Platform (RHOCP) 4.5 or 4.6 as the foundational cloud-native technology platform of Kubernetes and Docker, as well as other open-source tools.

 -   Cloud Pak for Data v3.5.2 as the microservice-built, integrated data and analytics platform with various add-ons installed and enabled.

+Verify the the environment you are using has the [appropriate resources](../environmentSetup.md).

 ## Audience for this IBM workshop